hajducsekb/rvgl-points-calculator/README.md

 git clone https://github.com/hajducsekb/rvgl-points-calculator.git
 cd rvgl-points-calculator
 ```
 Either way you use to install, you can run the app using the `pointscalc2.py` file.
+The output will be an HTML file with the same name as the sessionlog file you've used (in the folder of the executable).

 ## Point Systems